IT Support Detroit

 A public cloud delivers computing resources (servers, operating systems, software, data storage, etc.) to multiple businesses over the internet; they share the same physical server, but each virtual network is isolated.
 A private cloud does the same, but the hardware and software are dedicated to a single organization.

-This is a third-party cloud service provider who owns, hosts and manages the computing resources (servers, storage, etc.) and delivers them to multiple businesses, which keeps costs low, as they are “shared.”
+This is a third-party cloud service provider who owns, hosts, and manages the computing resources (servers, storage, etc.) and delivers them to multiple businesses, which keeps costs low, as these resources are “shared.”
 This allows businesses to get hassle-free cloud services that boost efficiency while cutting costs.

 It’s a type of cloud architecture whose resources and services are built for and dedicated solely to a single organization.